Last updated 2019 03 27: Added links to related articles.

-A large number of Alberta residents who own property in flood-prone areas of Alberta are very busy trying to clean up, after the flooding in southern Alberta, floods that affected flood-prone areas before and will affect them again.
+A large number of Alberta residents who own property in flood-prone areas of Alberta are very busy trying to clean up, after the flooding in southern Alberta, flooding that affected flood-prone areas before and will affect them again.
 Clean-up will take work, time and financial resources.
 Many will be set back and take years to recover.
-Some never will.
+Some will not ever recover.

 Fortunately, the flooding did not cause much loss of life (there were three fatalities).
 There may be more losses of that nature, although not directly.
 Some officials already expressed fears that areas from which the flood waters have begun to recede will not necessarily be safe to enter, that they could well pose hazards to the health of people entering them.

 The people who sustained damages to their properties will perhaps experience loss of income, for various reasons, some of which reasons affect without a doubt many people who were wise enough not to locate their homes in flood-prone areas but whose places of work were inundated, closed down and even damaged on account of the flooding.

 The property losses due to the recent flooding in Alberta may be as high as $5 billion or so.
 A lot of hardship is involved, and already Premier Redford announced that the Province of Alberta will exercise its power to borrow money, so as to be able to spend a billion dollars to provide help to those who need it.
 After all, the government emptied the Heritage Trust Fund that, once-upon-a-time, not all that long ago, had been set up to save for just such a rainy day.
 Now we are back to borrowing, and, if someone must do it, it may as well be the government, so the thinking appears to go.
 The government has all of our pockets to get its hands into.